It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 But you still want to have the right board specs to ride powder.
 Even powder can be hard work without the right board or if you aren’t experienced at riding in powder.

-You can easily sink your nose into powder and wipe out – and if it’s pretty thick it can be hard to pull yourself out of.
-But if you can float over top of it, it can be one of the best snow types your likely to encounter.
+You can easily sink your nose into powder and wipe out – and if it’s deep, it can be really exhausting to pull yourself out of.
+But if you can float over top of it, it can be one of the best snow types (and one of the best experiences in general) your likely to encounter.

 Best Board Specs for Powder